Company logo

 The reptile residents of the park consist of Monitor Lizards, Pythons and a large variety of other snakes.

-Day 05: Kanha / Bandhavgarh
+Day 05: Kanha / Bandhavgarh (184 Kms) (05 ½ Hrs Drive)

-After breakfast, we will drive to Bandhavgarh
+After a leisurely breakfast, we will drive to Bandhavgarh.

 image not found Bandhavgarh National Park, situated amid the airy Vindhya hills of Madhya Pradesh, has established a reputation as one of the best places in India to observe Tigers.
 Although a relatively small reserve when first established in 1968, it was enlarged twenty years later to include adjacent tracts of Sal forest and this extension has proved very beneficial for the Tiger population.
 The 105 square kilometres of park area, open for tourists is estimated to have a population of 22 tigers, a density of one tiger for every 4.77 square kilometres.